 Using our guide you can do your own research on Australia's leading Campervan Rental providers and select from some of our best known motorhome rental companies.
 They are well known brands such as Britz, Maui Motorhomes, JUCY and Apollo and they all provide some of the best Motorhomes For Rent In Australia.

-We have provided you with some Australia tips below, we do hope this can answer most of your questions before you head out around this beautiful country.
+We have provided you with some Australian tips that people like you have been asking, we do hope this can answer most of your questions before you head out around this beautiful country.
 As always we are here to help so if you have any concerns, queries or want more information then please do not hesitate to contact us.

 NO, you do not need one.
 If you hold an open licence from your country you are able to drive a campervan in Australia on that licence.